dw/sortedfile/docs/index.rst

 processes to occur out of order, although depending on the granularity of the key this may not be a problem.

-Another use is when dealing with many small objects (e.g. small strings or lists of integers) that can be conveniently serialized in-order to a ``StringIO``.
-Doing so would reduce in-memory overhead while still allowing fast access, potentially permitting a job to complete that may otherwise not fit in RAM.
+When dealing with many small objects (e.g. lists of strings or integers) that can be easily serialized in-order to a ``StringIO``, RAM use can be greatly reduced while still allowing fast access.
+For example with lists of integers, memory usage drops by up to 90% on a 64 bit machine.

 Improvements